A smart learner is a savvy memorizer. We provide free resources exploring memory techniques as learning tools.

 As medical students, we understand the importance of long-term recall in building vital connections for learning.

+Plenty of tutorials out there will tell you what a memory palace is, but we explore how to actually put them into practice as sustainable learning tools.
 We use memory techniques to learn exam material (e.g. for medical school), languages, presentations and speeches, names of people we meet, and more.
 The techniques are not a panacea for learning; using them still requires hard work, creativity, and critical thinking.
 That said, when used appropriately, we believe they can be powerful assets to a balanced learning strategy.

 The Memory Palace